3willows/easyAffirmation/README.md

 - [x] Add a "printable version" button at the end of the document.
 - [x] Deponent name automatically appears in appropriate places.
 - [x] Case number automatically appears on the top right hand corner.
-- [ ] Add box that permits user to say whether it is the 1st, 2nd or later affirmation.
-Automatically use it to generate the Affirmation number on the top right conrner.
+- [x] Add functionality for users to add more parties (multiple Ps, multiple Ds)
-- [ ] Take user input as to date and the side the deponent represents to the top right corner.
+- [ ] Add box that permits user to say whether it is the 1st, 2nd or later affirmation.Set the Affirmation date to a default of today.
-- [ ] Add functionality for users to add more parties (multiple Ps, multiple Ds)
+- [ ] Generatee the Affirmation number, abbreviation of deponent, party on behalf of the affirmation, and the date of affirmation on the top right conrner.
 - [ ] Output an HTML page with appropriate content
 - [ ] Output backsheet